-The Readers' Theater (RT) program at East Carolina University is co-sponsored by the Department of Bioethics and Interdisciplinary Studies at The Brody School of Medicine, coordinated by Todd L. Savitt, PhD; and by the ECU College of Nursing with the coordination efforts of Melissa Schwartz Beck, PhD, RNC-OB and Bob Green, RN, CNM.
+The Readers' Theater (RT) program at East Carolina University is co-sponsored by the Department of Bioethics and Interdisciplinary Studies at The Brody School of Medicine, coordinated by Todd L. Savitt, PhD, and Sheena M. Eagan, MPH, PhD.
 Students audition each semester to join the cast and read the part of a character in a medically-related short story that has been scripted by our adapter.
 Students perform these stories in traditional readers' theater style, seated or occasionally standing, at the front of a room, reading aloud from a script (no memorization needed), and using their voices and facial expressions to enhance the words.

 What makes the program so meaningful and attractive to students is the audience before whom they are performing.
 We take our stories outside the medical center and into the communities (for example a retirement community, public library, or church), where these future physicians and nurses can meet and talk with future patients.
 Following an approximately 30-minute reading at a site, a faculty member leads a discussion of the story with the audience and the cast.
 The two groups thus get to hear each others' concerns and points of view on issues raised in the story.
 It is these discussions and not the performances themselves that form the heart of the readers' theater program.
 The discussions provide a means for students to meet the general public and learn about ideas and attitudes laypeople have about the medical and nursing professions and about current health care issues.